khanh1998/raft-go/note.md

 - do benchmark
 - need a new method that let a new node can join the cluster easier
 - test key delete again
+- check current term of crashed node after it restarts